16 soup recipes to make from around the world

 Turkish slow-cooker lamb & rice soup

 Here’s a perfect soup for a cosy weekend gathering.
-It’s an affordable $4.66 per serve and it takes a few minutes to prepare before you can leave it to your trusty slow cooker to do the rest of the work.
-You could use a lamb shoulder instead of a lamb leg roast, but remember to spoon off any excess fat that rises to the top before adding the rice in the last hour or so of cooking.
+If you use lamb shoulder instead of a lamb leg roast, remember to spoon off any excess fat that rises to the top before adding the rice in the last hour or so of cooking.

 View recipe